ddiLab/SageEdu/camera/readme.md

 * Code from the "Ip Webcam.ipynb" notebook on streaming video from the camera in python

+<h2>StreamWithThreading.ipynb</h2>

+* Contains code in streaming video from the camera using threads to boost the frame rate

+<h2>ThreadedStream.py</h2>

+* Code that captures frames from the camera using a thread
+* Used in the notebook "StreamWithThreading.ipynb"

 <h2>sampleVideo.MP4</h2>

 * A short video (approximately 10 seconds long) for use in the videoStream notebook